-High School Initiatives manages two college access and preparation programs for high school students involved in the University of Connecticut College Access and Preparation Program (UCAP) and The UConn College Advising Corps (UconnCAC).
+UConn College Access and Preparation Program (UCAP) manages several college access and preparation programs for middle and high school students involved in the University of Connecticut Collegiate Awareness and Preparation Program (ConnCAP) and the UConn College Advising Corps (UConnCAC).

 Fostering Connections for College Success is an initiative at UConn to help students who identify as having a foster care background and/or independent status.
 The main goals of this initiative are 1) to assist students to successfully navigate UConn and to connect them to resources on campus; and 2) to increase awareness among UConn faculty and staff about the unique needs of students who are from a foster care or independent background.